grabinskij/front-ecommerce/README.md

 # 🎁 **E-Commerce Store**: Frontend for Online Shopping

-Welcome to the **E-Commerce Store**, the frontend for an online shopping platform offering a variety of products including toys, clothing, and more.
+Welcome to the **E-Commerce Store**.
+It is the frontend of an online shopping platform that provides services to showcase and manage a wide range of products and more.

 <br>